Moving Prayer is the website of Jess Glenny, moving

 well as hypermobility units for yoga teacher trainings.

-to my classes please let me know if you
+people to my classes please let me know

-have any special needs around touch, or any sensory
+if you have any special needs around touch, or

-issues that it may be possible to address.
-I work
+any sensory issues that it may be possible to

-yoga on the professional dance programme at Greenwich
+dancers and taught yoga on the professional dance

 Dance for many years and am also on the faculty